Is Working Overtime an Opportunity or a Form of Abuse?

 When It’s Leaving You Emotionally Exhausted

 Most of us want to have a fulfilling and satisfying career.
 However, even if you love your job, spending most of your waking hours on it can eventually drain your enthusiasm.
 Over time, you’ll find that you’re running out of creative ideas and you’re always feeling emotionally exhausted.
 A research published in International Studies of Management & Organization found that long working hours can result in burnout.
 Of course, emotionally and mentally exhausted employees can be debilitating to the operations of a company.
 A survey conducted by Kronos and the Future Workplace discovered that about 95% of HR leaders admit that burnout is affecting their workforce.
-With the increasing frustration and lower morale, the turnover rates also rise.
+With the increasing frustration and lower morale due to working overtime, the turnover rates also rise.

 When You’re Not Paid Justly

 Getting extra money is a great motivator for employees.
 Unfortunately, paid overtime can be a privilege that only a few can enjoy.
 For instance, when TotallyMoney surveyed 2,000 workers in the UK, they found that 59% of the respondents don’t get compensated for the additional hours they put in.
 What’s more, these extra hours are not convertible to extra days off.
 While there are obvious benefits in overtime work, companies can easily abuse it, using it to their advantage.